The Asian American Federation drives change for

 Read the full bio

 Andrew Sta.
-Ana (He/They) is the Deputy Director of Research and Policy at the Asian American Federation (AAF).
+Ana (He/They) is Interim Co-Executive Director at AAF.
 As an external leader of the organization, Sta.
 Ana leads the Policy & Advocacy, Research, and Small Business programs, which use data and deep community collaboration to steer AAF’s advocacy agenda.
 As a co-lead of the New York State AAPI Equity Budget Coalition, he helped organize over 130 community based organizations to secure a historic $30 million dollars to fund social services for AAPI communities in 2024.
 In recognition of his deep understanding of the community’s needs and capacities, Governor Kathy Hochul appointed Sta.
 Ana to New York’s first Asian American and Pacific Islander (AAPI) Commission to advise on policies affecting the AAPI Community statewide.

 Andrew is also an Adjunct Clinical Professor at New York Law School, where he launched the nation’s first law school-based legal clinic to represent victims of cyber harassment.
 His legal practice centers on the intersections of technology facilitated abuse, the legal system, youth rights, and LGBTQ+ survivors.
 For over a decade, he was a director and leader at Day One, a non-profit that serves young victims of dating and sexual violence.
 Having studied at the CUNY School of Law and SUNY Binghamton, Sta.
 Ana is a proud graduate of public education and a lifelong New Yorker.
 Watch a recent interview with Sta.
 Ana here.